Toggling, rowmotion, and homomesy on interval-closed sets: Interval-closed sets of products of chains

 \begin{remark} Theorem \ref{thm:homomesy_2_by_n_max-min} is the only positive homomesy result we found on products of chains.
 We give here a list of some statistics we determined are not homomesic under rowmotion on interval-closed sets.
 For each statistic we provide an example of a poset for which the statistic has different orbit averages. \begin{itemize} \item Cardinality: Unlike the case of rowmotion on order ideals \cite{PR2015, Vorland2019}, cardinality (the number of elements in an interval-closed set) is not homomesic for rowmotion on interval-closed sets.
 Counter-example: $[2]\times[2]$. \item Signed cardinality: This is the number of elements of an interval-closed set at even ranks minus the number of elements at odd ranks.
 Counter-examples: $[2]\times [4]$, $[4]\times[5]$, and $[2]\times[2]\times[3]$.
 Note that this statistic is homomesic for rowmotion on order ideals of the Type A minuscule poset \cite{Haddadan21}. \item Number of maximal (respectively, minimal) elements: Unlike what is known for order ideals \cite{PR2015}, this statistic is not homomesic for rowmotion on interval-closed sets.
 Counter-example: $[2]\times[2]$. \item Toggleability for any $x \notin\{1, n \}$ (as explained in Remark \ref{rmk:toggleability_in_general}).
 Counter-example: $[2]\times[2]$. \end{itemize} \end{remark}

 The reader may notice that many statistics are not even homomesic for the smallest non-trivial product of chains poset ($[2]\times[2]$); for these statistics, we found several larger counter-examples as well.
 In the case of the signed cardinality statistic, whose smallest counter-examples are much larger, we offer the following conjecture.
-We tested this conjecture for all posets with at most 30 elements: \begin{conj} The signed cardinality statistic is $0$-mesic under rowmotion on interval-closed sets of $[m]\times[n]$ with $m+n-1$ even, if $m=2$ or $m=3$. \end{conj}
+We tested this conjecture for all posets with at most 30 elements:

+\begin{conj} If $m = 2$ or $m = 3,$ then the signed cardinality statistic is $0$-mesic under rowmotion on interval-closed sets of $[m]\times[n]$ whenever $m + n - 1$ is even. \end{conj}

 Many statistics that exhibit homomesy with respect to rowmotion on order ideals also exhibit the \emph{cyclic sieving phenomenon}~\cite{ReStWh2004}.
 For each statistic studied in this paper and for the diamond poset, we used SageMath to check for occurrences of the cyclic sieving phenomenon for the triplets made of the set of interval-closed sets, the statistic generating function, and the action of rowmotion, but did not find any.
 Since the diamond poset is both an ordinal sum of antichains and a product of chains, there is no occurrence of the phenomenon with a statistic from this paper and for either family of posets studied here.
 It would be interesting to find an instance of this phenomenon involving interval-closed sets.